Kaiti Lenhart, Supervisor of Elections

 About Your Supervisor of Elections

 Kaiti Lenhart is a Florida native, born and raised in Ormond Beach, Florida.
 She has been administering elections since 2009 with the Flagler County Elections Office.
 She was appointed Supervisor of Elections by Governor Rick Scott on January 9, 2015, and elected in 2016.

 She is a very active member of the Florida Supervisors of Elections (FSE) organization to help improve the voting experience for all citizens across the State of Florida.

-Kaiti Lenhart lives in Palm Coast with her husband of 17 years and two beautiful children.
-As a family, they tend 1,200 sq. ft. of organic vegetable gardens and enjoy freshwater and in-shore saltwater fishing, camping and the outdoors.
+Kaiti Lenhart lives in Palm Coast with her family.
+Together, they tend 1,200 sq. ft. of organic vegetable gardens and enjoy freshwater and in-shore saltwater fishing, camping, and the outdoors.

 - Education Committee Member, FSE